martinbarge/sml5202-19-Teach/css-1.md

 <code>
 &lt;img style="width:70%; border:1px solid green; margin-left:15%;" src="https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg" alt="image of biogeography of Europe" &gt;
 </code>

+<p>Note: in the above example we don't need to specify a margin-right:15% because this is automatically computed by the browser.
+The browser computes the specified values of 15% + 70% = 85%, and then assigns the remaining 15% to the right-hand margin.</p>

+<p>Understanding the way the page width can be divided in this way enables us to position objects on our pages, including blocks of text.</p>

 <h2>3.
 Formating Text with CSS</h2>
 <p>A very useful application of CSS is text formatting.</p>